FilstaNet/ACORL/README.md

 Set the same resolution in both OBS Studio and ACORL.
 To start using ACORL, simply download the default .png overlay image and import it into the app.
-If you have any problems with the app, contact me on Discord: filip.223w

 Default overlay PNG file is available for download.
 Overlay template is available for download.